wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

       # service filebeat restart

 #.
-Run the following command to verify that Filebeat is successfully configured.
+Run the following command to verify that the communication between Filebeat and the Wazuh indexer nodes is working as expected.

      .. code-block:: console